numberformat/python_flask_tempserver/README.md

 quit()
 ```

+Run python setup.py for the first time to configure your environment settings.

-Finally start the application by running the following command. `python app.py --notify_email some@email.com --timeout_minutes 10000`.
-The timeout can be set to any amount of time or leave it off to let the server run indefinitely.
+Finally start the application by running the following command. `python app.py`.

 ## Contributing